 What is Social Networking?

-Social networking sites have been popularised by Facebook and MySpace and provide the opportunity to set up a profile of an individual with photo and description then to build up a network of other people who subscribe to the site and invite them to become linked to yourself.
-In this way users build up a network of people they can chat using synchronous text communication or send messages to (asynchronous text messages).
-Social networks also allow a range of other media to be embedded into the social network site eg Youtube video or Flickr photos so that the media (photos, video) is viewable from the social network.
+Social networking sites have been popularised by Facebook and MySpace and provide the opportunity to set up a profile of an individual with photo and description,.
+The user can then build up a network of other people who subscribe to the site and invite them to become linked to themself.
+In this way, users build up a network of people they can chat with using synchronous text communication or send messages to (asynchronous text messages).
+Social networks also allow a range of other media to be embedded into the social network site (e.g. YouTube video or Flickr photos) so that the media (photos, video) is viewable from the social network.

 What is Twitter?

-Twitter is a free online communication tool and has often been described as filling the gap between email and instant messaging, twitter was only created in 2006 and works on a system of followers and people using status updates of no more than 140 characters (which is the length of a normal text message) to communicate what they are doing or passing on information and links to resources/blogs etc. It is often referred to as a 'microblogging' tool as is works like a blog but the messages are limited in size however you can link to pictures, websites, blog posts, resources etc.
+Twitter is a free online communication tool and has often been described as filling the gap between email and instant messaging.
+Twitter was only created in 2006 and works on a system of followers and people using status updates of no more than 140 characters (which is the length of a normal text message) to communicate what they are doing or pass on information/links to resources/blogs, etc. It is often referred to as a 'microblogging' tool as is works like a blog but the messages are limited in size, however you can link to pictures, websites, blog posts, resources etc.

 How Can I use Twitter in Education?